haimadrian/MapStoriesServer/README.md

 * Spring boot application which is packed as an executable jar with embedded Tomcat server
 * The server accepts HTTPS requests only
 * Services (requests) are proected using JWT
-* Available for installation as a service, and can able to run on both Linux and Windows systems
+* Available for installation as a service, and can run on both Linux and Windows systems

 <a name="requirements"></a>
 ## Requirements